This topic describes how to install and configure the VMware Tanzu Application Service for VMs [Windows] tile.

 PASW-IMPORTABLE-PATHis the desired output path for the importable product file.

 C:\Users\admin\> winfs-injector ^ --input-tile c:\temp\pas-windows-2.9.0-build.1.pivotal ^ --output-tile c:\temp\pas-windows-2.9.0-build.1-INJECTED.pivotal

 This step can take up to 20 minutes to complete.

-Navigate to the Ops Manager Installation Dashboard and click Import a Product.
+Go to VMware Tanzu Operations Manager Installation Dashboard and click Import a Product.

 To add the TAS for VMs [Windows] tile to the Import a Product product list, select the importable